KubaTaba1uga/python_baresip_bindings/contributors/send_message_in_c/README.md

         /lib64/ld-linux-x86-64.so.2 (0x00007f4938869000)
 ```

-You need to fill missing paths before running the exe.
+You need to fill all missing paths before running the exe.

 If client started successfully, You can confirm that essentials  modules loaded by pressing `h`, sth like below should appear: